Do you find that you are using more and more marketing tools and you need more knowledge of technology in marketing than ever before?

 - Sprout Social – If you want a more visually appealing platform with better reporting options, Sprout Social is a popular choice.

 - Nimble – This is about managing and building relationships (social relationship management).
 It’s quickly becoming an essential tool to help you not only interact with your social media followers and fans but to also build relationships with them.

-At lunch time you may catch up with a bit of reading using Flipboard which is an alternative to Zite.
-It’s a really nice user interface and great way of catching up on content.
+At lunchtime you may catch up with a bit of reading using Flipboard which is an alternative to Zite.
+It’s a really nice user interface and a great way of catching up on content.

 We’ve included a selection of great blogs which you might use to keep you up to speed on the fast changing world of digital marketing.

 Mid Afternoon Coffee